sysobjadm(8) 맨 페이지 - 윈디하나의 솔라나라

 These are the subcommands specified by the sysobj device plugin.
 These

-replacements for the rare case where the system administrator might
+placements for the rare case where the system administrator might have

 path_to_inst(5) man page.
 Since these commands manipulate vital device